-Transitional activities

-are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
 What is the minimum share of investments in transitional and enabling activities?

-The fund does not have a minimum share of investments in transitional or enabling activities, as it does not commit to a minimum proportion of environmentally sustainable investments aligned with the EU Taxonomy.
+The fund has not defined a minimum proportion of investments in transitional and enabling activities, as it has not committed to a minimum proportion of environmentally sustainable investments consistent with the EU taxonomy.